A woman on a couch rests her hands on her face

 Drinking alcohol while taking cough syrup or cold and allergy medicines can also be dangerous, as some of these medications already contain alcohol and increase drowsiness.
 Furthermore, it’s also harmful to mix alcohol with antidepressants, antipsychotics, mood stabilizers, and anti-anxiety medications, which many older people take.

 It’s not always easy to determine whether an elderly person is misusing alcohol, as some signs — such as confusion, forgetfulness, or poor self-care — can be mistaken for signs of aging or side effects of medications.
-However, these are some warning signs of alcoholism in elderly people:
+We might be concerned about an elderly alcoholic parent, but not know quite what to look for.
+These are some warning signs of alcoholism in elderly people:

 • Cognitive decline